stanfordnlp/dspy/tutorials/simplified-baleen.md

 sidebar_position: 2
 ---

-# Simplified Baleen: A Step-by-Step Guide
+# [Tutorial 02] Simplified Baleen: A Step-by-Step Guide

 A single search query is often not enough for complex QA tasks.
 For instance, an example within `HotPotQA` includes a question about the birth city of the writer of "Right Back At It Again".
 A search query often identifies the author correctly as "Jeremy McKinnon", but lacks the capability to compose the intended answer in determining when he was born.